 Step 4: Flush the lines.

 Get a bucket and put your water supply valves into the bucket.
-Next, turn on the water shut-off valves.
+Next, turn on the water shut-off valves to the on position.
 The water will start to come out of the supply lines and into the bucket.
-Let the water flow for about 30 seconds.
+Let the water run for about 30 seconds.
 This should remove anything in the plugged water supply lines.

 Step 5: Reattach the water lines to the faucet